Introducing the Teach Edge Question Generator

 - A fresh exam-style question on a specific topic, quickly

-- Extra practice that students can't just Google
+- Extra practice that students cannot just Google

-- Application-heavy questions using current events (Economics, Business, Politics, Geography and more)
+- Application-heavy questions using current events, especially in subjects such as Economics, Business, Politics and Geography

 - Something ready to teach, not a worksheet you have to reformat and paste elsewhere